Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - Whether there are players who are disqualified from the tournament.
 7. Two players who placed on top of their respective groups' rankings based on the criteria listed above will advance to the knock-out stage.

-### Knock-Out Stage Rules
+### Knock-out stage rules

-1. The 16 players who managed to get through from the Group Stage will be matched to each other based on a randomized result.
+1. The eight Group stage winners will be matched to the eight Group stage runners-up at random; that is, instead of following a predetermined match-up format (A1 vs H2, B1 vs G2, etc.),
 2. Players will compete against each other using the Double Elimination system.
 3. The Double Elimination System works as following:
    - Players who lose in the Upper Bracket can still play again on the Lower Bracket.